Royal Flying Corps: Italy

 The disastrous defeat of the Italian Army by Austro-Hungarian and German forces in the Battle of Caporetto led to the transfer of 3 RFC Sopwith Camel fighter squadrons (28, 45 and 66), two two-seater squadrons (34 and 42, with RE8s) and No. 4 Balloon Wing to the Italian Front in November 1917.
 No. 139 Squadron (Bristol Fighters) were added in July 1918.

-Other theatres of operations
+Other theatres of operation

 RFC Squadrons were also deployed to the Middle East and the Balkans.
-In July 1916 the Middle-East Brigade of the RFC was formed under the command of Brigadier General W G H Salmond, concentrating RFC units based in Macedonia, Mesopotamia, Palestine and East Africa under one unified command.
+In July 1916 the Middle-East Brigade of the RFC was formed under the command of Brigadier General W. G. H. Salmond, concentrating RFC units based in Macedonia, Mesopotamia, Palestine and East Africa under one unified command.

 In the Middle East units had to make do with older, often obsolete equipment before being given more modern aircraft.
 The Palestine Brigade of the RFC was formed in October 1917 to support General Allenby's ground offensive against the Ottomans in Palestine.

 Despite their relatively small numbers the RFC gave valuable assistance to the Army in the eventual defeat of Ottoman forces in Palestine, Trans Jordan and Mesopotamia (Iraq).